areina/smitty/README.md

 ## The name

-In [3scale](http://3scale.net), we're an absolute Futurama fanatics, and of course there isn't a better name for an agent that Smitty:
+At [3scale](http://3scale.net), we're an absolute Futurama fanatics, and of course there isn't a better name for an agent that Smitty:

 ![Image](smitty.jpg)